-This course introduces students to the basic concepts of marketing strategy and mangement.
-Students develop and learn to apply the knowledge and analytical skills needed to make effective marketing decisions.
-Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution highlight the marketer's obligation to gain a deep understanding of unique customer groups to meet differentiated cutomer needs effectively, reliabley and profitably in a changing international marketplace.
+This course introduces students to the basic concepts of marketing strategy and management.
+Basic marketing concepts such as strategic segmentation, targeting, positioning, product design, pricing, promotions and distribution are covered.
 Environmental sustainability is analyzed from the consumer perspective.
-Prerequisite(s): BUS 105

 3 BUS257 Business Law and Business Ethics

-This course will introduce students to the introductory concepts of business law including employment law, social and environmental responsibility of corporations, and international business law.
-It will also emphasize frameworks for conducting ethical analysis and the analysis of ethical dilemmas.
+This course introduces students to the introductory concepts of business law including employment law, social and environmental responsibility of corporations, and international business law.
+It also emphasizes frameworks for conducting ethical analysis and the analysis of ethical dilemmas.

 3 BUS272 Principles of Finance

-The aim of this course is to enable students to apply fundamental ideas of financial economics to problems in corporate finance.
+This course enables students to apply fundamental ideas of financial economics to problems in corporate finance.
 Participants will gain an overview of valuation principles, learn basic principles of corporate finance from the perspective of a financial manager, and through case studies, analyze important financial decisions made within firms.

 3 BUS357 Strategy and Entrepreneurial Ventures